Who We Are

 Holy Communion – All Are Welcome!

-St. John’s is part of the mission-minded association Lutheran Congregations in Mission for Christ.
+St. John’s is a “Christian church in the Lutheran tradition”, and part of the mission-minded association Lutheran Congregations in Mission for Christ.
 You can find out more about them on their website, www.lcmc.net.